 APNA Position: Whole Health Begins with Mental Health

-Mental health and substance use disorders negatively impact our productivity as a nation.
-Sound mental health is foundational to physical health and allows people to build and strengthen, in partnership with providers of care as needed, their own long-term physical health and well-being.
+Sound mental health is foundational to physical health and allows people to build and strengthe their own long-term physical health and well-being in partnership with providers of care.
 Improved mental health ensures resilient, healthy communities which meaningfully contribute to society as a whole.

 Burden of Mental Health Problems under Current System